Ted Bundy: Death row, confessions and execution

 With all appeal avenues exhausted and no further motivation to deny his crimes, Bundy agreed to speak frankly with investigators.
 He confessed to Keppel that he had committed all eight of the Washington and Oregon homicides for which he was the prime suspect.
-He described three additional previously unknown victims in Washington and two in Oregon whom he declined to identify (if indeed he ever knew their identities).
+He described three additional previously unknown victims in Washington and two in Oregon whom he declined to identify if indeed he ever knew their identities.
 He said he left a fifth corpse—Manson's—on Taylor Mountain, but incinerated her head in Kloepfer's fireplace.
-"He described the Issaquah crime scene [where the bones of Ott, Naslund, and Hawkins were found], and it was almost like he was just there", Keppel said.
+"He described the Issaquah crime scene [where the bones of Ott, Naslund and Hawkins were found], and it was almost like he was just there", Keppel said.
 "Like he was seeing everything.
 He was infatuated with the idea because he spent so much time there.
 He is just totally consumed with murder all the time."
-Nelson's impressions were similar: "It was the absolute misogyny of his crimes that stunned me," she wrote, "his manifest rage against women.
+Nelson's impressions were similar: "It was the absolute misogyny of his crimes that stunned me", she wrote, "his manifest rage against women.
 He had no compassion at all ... he was totally engrossed in the details.
 His murders were his life's accomplishments."

-Bundy confessed to detectives from Idaho, Utah, and Colorado that he had committed numerous additional homicides, including several that were unknown to the police.
-He explained that when he was in Utah he could bring his victims back to his apartment, "where he could reenact scenarios depicted on the covers of detective magazines."
+Bundy confessed to detectives from Idaho, Utah and Colorado that he had committed numerous additional homicides, including several that were unknown to the police.
+He explained that when he was in Utah he could bring his victims back to his apartment, "where he could reenact scenarios depicted on the covers of detective magazines".
 A new ulterior strategy quickly became apparent: he withheld many details, hoping to parlay the incomplete information into yet another stay of execution.
-"There are other buried remains in Colorado", he admitted, but refused to elaborate.
-The new strategy—immediately dubbed "Ted's bones-for-time scheme"—served only to deepen the resolve of authorities to see Bundy executed on schedule, and yielded little new detailed information.
+Despite warnings from his appellate attorneys that "the spectacle of peddling information for time would turn the courts against [Bundy]", Bundy began offering investigators piecemeal information regarding some of his murders.
+"There are other buried remains in Colorado", he admitted, but he refused to elaborate.
+The new strategy—immediately dubbed "Ted's bones-for-time scheme"—served only to deepen the resolve of authorities to see Bundy executed on schedule and yielded little new detailed information.
 In cases where he did give details, nothing was found.
-Colorado detective Matt Lindvall interpreted this as a conflict between his desire to postpone his execution by divulging information and his need to remain in "total possession—the only person who knew his victims' true resting places."
+Colorado Detective Matt Lindvall interpreted this as a conflict between his desire to postpone his execution by divulging information and his need to remain in "total possession—the only person who knew his victims' true resting places".